- Do you not wear a certain colour before or after a certain date each year?

 5. Clothes that don’t fit – too tight or too loose

 Muffin top, need I say more?
 Shirts that gape at the bust?
 Pinstripe trousers so tight the pinstripes curve around the thighs.
 Pants with horizontal pulling at the crotch because the cut is not correct for your shape.
 These are all fit issues that I see frequently, and they are undermining your credibility.
 Then there are the too large clothes that many women buy.
 They are swathed in so much fabric they look lost.
 Trousers look like jodpurs when you don’t have the more generous thighs they were meant to encase.
 Tops that have no shaping that mean you lose your shape.
-If you’ve lost weight and are still wearing your old clothes, it may be time to get some new ones, even if you’re not at your goal size (and I have heaps of tips for you specifically here in Svelte in Style).
+If you’ve lost weight and are still wearing your old clothes, it may be time to get some new ones, even if you’re not at your goal size.

 Fashions may change, but these fashion faux pas pas live on season after season, year after year.